-13 Little Things that Make You Gain Fat
+13 Habits That Make You Gain Weight

 While these habits might seem trivial in the moment, little did you know these little things might be making you gain weight…

 You work so hard to balance a heavy workload and a healthy lifestyle throughout the week, so why unravel your efforts on the weekend?
 Yes, weekends are meant to be enjoyed but think of this broadly speaking scenario:

 Friday comes and you head to a happy hour and indulge on a couple margaritas and chips and salsa with your coworkers.
 You are confronted with a get-together Saturday and not to mention, that birthday party you have on Sunday…